honnisha/sanic-sqlalchemy-example/readme.md

 Project is example of usage Sanic framework with Postgresql async SQLAlchemy core (not orm).
 Alembic is used for migrations.
+PostgreSQL in Docker is configured for two databases, one is used for tests.

 To run in Docker:
 ```shell